REPTILES & AMPHIBIANS |

 Other Information

-- Do not handle frogs without wet hands as they are susceptible to bacteria carried on the human skin, so minimize contact with them.
+- Do not handle frogs.
+If you must, use clean, wet hands as they are susceptible to bacteria carried on the human skin

-- Some reptiles go into shock when they have had trauma.
-This makes them dazed and compliant (easy to handle).
-BEWARE, as they emerge from shock, they can suddenly become active and aggressive.
+- Some reptiles go into shock after trauma.
+BEWARE: Whenthey emerge from shock, they can become active and aggressive.

 - Many reptiles carry ticks.
-Generally speaking one or two ticks on a reptile poses no threat and will eventually drop off without any help.
+Generally, one or two ticks on a reptile poses no threat and will eventually drop off without any help.

-- Lizards eat snails, so if you want to have a lizard-friendly garden do not use snail bait as it will also poison the lizards.
+- Some lizards eat snails, so if you want to have a lizard-friendly garden do not use snail bait as it may poison the backyard lizareds.

 - It is important that people be wary of snakes and take proper precautions when outdoors between September to May.